jdillard/personal-site/_crags/last-chance-canyon-new-mexico-weather.md

 ---
 ### THIS FILE IS AUTO-GENERATED - DO NOT EDIT ###
 layout: page
-title: Last Chance Canyon, New Mexico Current, Past, and Forecasted Climbing Weather Report
+title: Last Chance Canyon, New Mexico Climbing Weather - Current, Past, and Forecasted Report
 title_override: Last Chance Canyon<br /><small>Climbing Weather</small>
 description: A lightweight climbing weather report for Last Chance Canyon, New Mexico.
 Optimized for poor connections.
 js_includes: